Gravitational lensing for interstellar power transmission: Detection sensitivity

 \subsection{Dominant noise sources}

-The Einstein rings that form around the stellar lenses appear on the bright background of the stellar atmospheres (coronas.)
-To assess this noise contribution from the stellar atmospheres, we need to estimate their contribution to the signal received by the receiver.
-Such signals are different, thus establishing the practically relevant constraints.
-Similar to case of imaging with the SGL, we know that the most doming noise sources are those that come for the lenses themselves, namely the light emitted by them and the brightness of their coronas in the areas where Einstein rings will appear.
-Not all that light can be blocked by chronographs and must be accounted for in the sensitivity analysis.
-Clearly, there are other sources of noise, especially at small angular separations from the lenses, and they must be treated which considering realistic transmission scenarios.
+The Einstein rings that form around the stellar lenses appear against bright stellar photospheric and coronal backgrounds.
+To assess these noise contributions, we estimate the photon rates from the lenses themselves and from their coronas in the annular regions where the Einstein rings appear.
+Not all of this light can be blocked by coronagraphs, and its shot noise must be included in the sensitivity analysis.
+Other backgrounds at small angular separations may also be important for specific systems, but they are not modeled in detail here.

 Below, we will focus on the main anticipated sources of noise -- those from lenses themselves and from their coronas.
+The three noise cases are treated in Secs.~\ref{sec:nosie-Xmit}--\ref{sec:nosie-2-lens}.